 The Breakaways are a great example of the rugged Outback beauty that Australia is known for.
 Visiting the Kanku-Breakaways Conservation Park at sunset is one of our favourite things to do in Coober Pedy.
 If you arrive at golden hour, you’ll watch the sandstone tablelands turn to a rich dark red colour lit up by the night sky.

-The journey back to the town follows the infamous dog fence, a 2 metre high dingo fence that protects sheep from native dingos.
-You’ll quickly find out why the dog fence area has been nicknamed moon plains with its mystic lunar landscape.
+The journey back to the town follows the famous dog fence, a 2-metre-high dingo fence that protects sheep from native dingos.
+You’ll quickly find out why the dog fence area has been nicknamed moon plains with its mystic lunar otherworldly landscape.

 En route to the Breakaways, Coober Pedy